 Further visibility of the scar can be reduced by transplanting some hair grafts on the scar or by camouflage techniques like SMP (Scalp micropigmentation).
 Healing is very fast.
 The patient can shampoo his head after 4th day of the surgery and he can go back to his workplace on the very next day of the surgery as we do not shave off the complete scalp.

 Ensures harvest of large no of grafts, with preservation of donor area for future use.
 Individual hair follicular units are then separated under high-magnification microscopes which ensures a high graft survival rate.

 FUT can also be combined with beard/body hair transplant to get more number grafts in a single session.
 Once a FUT is done in a patient, then in the future (if required) another FUT or FUE hair transplant can also be planned in the same patient.

 Despite being a wonderful technique with multiple benefits and no disadvantages, still FUT has been looked down upon by many.
 There are many myths circulating about FUT in the market.

 The main reason behind these false accusations is that most of the surgeons and clinics offering hair transplants lack the appropriate surgical skills and training required to perform a FUT surgery.
 And hence the favored bias towards FUE, claiming it to be the most advanced technique available.

 Let’s debunk some myths revolving around FUT in the hair transplant market.

 1. MYTH: It is an outdated technique & nobody does it now, hence we are not doing it.

-FACT: It is a highly sophisticated surgery which needs years of experience, a well trained technical team of at least eight people, lot of surgical instrumentation, high power microscopes, huge investment, unlike FUE which does not need all this and works well on franchise model.
+FACT: It is a highly sophisticated surgery that needs years of experience, a well-trained technical team of at least eight people, a lot of surgical instrumentation, high-power microscopes, and huge investment, unlike FUE which does not need all this and works well on the franchise model.